 Since 1880, ASME, the American Society of Mechanical Engineers, has presented a continuously evolving portfolio of standards and codes in a broad range of engineering disciplines and practices, with welded materials and structures prominent among them.
 ASME welding certification is among the portfolio, but it is designed specifically for welder and welding procedure qualifications that focus on the structural integrity of welded products.

 Welding certification programs are, in general, performance-based programs that test welders to procedures used in applications like structural steel, petroleum pipelines, sheet metal, chemical refinery welding industries, and so on.
 There are many different types of professional welding certifications, with each certification designed for a specific practice, procedure, and code.
-Certifications ensure that welders possess skills to perform up to the code they will be working under, as well as document that the welder is qualified to practice his or her trade under that particular welding code.
+Certifications ensure that welders possess skills to perform up to the code they will be working under, as well as a document that the welder is qualified to practice his or her trade under that particular welding code.

 ASME Welding Codes